ibm-cloud-docs/codeengine/plan-build.md

 ## Determine the size of the build
 {: #build-size}

 {{site.data.keyword.codeengineshort}} classifies builds into `small`, `medium`, `large`, and `xlarge` size.
 The size of the build defines how CPU cores, memory, and disk space are assigned to the build.
 A smaller build is less expensive, but typically also slower due to the lower number of CPU cores.
-Also, the memory and disk requirements of your build might not be satisfiable with small builds.
+Also, the memory and disk requirements of your build might cause the build to fail with a smaller size.

 | Size | Dockerfile | Buildpacks |
 | --------- | -------- | -------- |